AbedChouaib/IVEA/README.md

 - A GPU is not required for the analysis phase, whereas it is essential for the training phase.

 # Features
--  Intelligent software which employ Vision Transformer network and LSTM network for exocytosis detectionin wide range of cells.
+-  Intelligent software which employ Vision Transformer network and LSTM network for exocytosis detection in wide range of cells.
 -  Open source "plug and play" fully automated software.
 -  user friendlu GUI.
 -  Pretrained models available within IVEA.